 Step 6: Maintenance During Use

-- Inspecting for damage to the curtain fabric, connectors, or floats.
+- Inspecting damage to the curtain fabric, connectors, or floats.

 - Realigning the curtain or re-tensioning anchors if necessary.